SSMP Highlight: Skidmore Retiree Project

 In addition to developing research and interview skills, the class learned how to use audio equipment to record a conversation clearly and precisely, receiving training on basic audio recording and interviewing techniques with audio documentarian Eileen McAdam of the Sound and Story Project of the Hudson Valley.

-After the interview, each student edited their forty minute interview to improve sound
+After the interview, each student edited their 40 minute interview to improve sound

 quality and created a full-length transcription.
 Each completed interview will be